karno-bh/stckpth/README.md

 stored.
 It will reduce the memory consumptions and out of memory in general.
 In addition, RAM storage will allow more heavy load and quicker responses in general.

-_NOTE_: persisting events will be an  issue if the server crashed in general because the statistics after restart will not be correct.
+_NOTE_: Persisted events will be an  issue if the server crashed in general because the statistics after restart will not be correct.
 (Yes, it is possible to have multiple nodes pointing to the same DB, however, the reliability in general will not increase because the DB may have failures as well.
 As much as it will be reliable as slower it will be.
 The fantasy can grow up to RAFT Algorithm.)

 ## Technology Stack

-As the data will be stored in memory it raises another questing of how to achieve this.
+As the data will be stored in memory it raises another question of how to achieve this.
 It is possible to have in-memory storages (there are tons of them).
 However, it will require more complex setup.
 Personally, I think, it is enough to have simple hand-written storage for such kind of task.